golanlevin/AmbigrammaticFigures/narration.md

 </table>

 These faces are “ambigrams”: images that are legible both upside-down and right-side up.
 Created with a machine learning system, they may be displayed in any orientation.
-In this project, a collection of 55 such ambigrammatic faces have been generated in high resolution, and presented in a variety of different formats.
+In this project, we generated a collection of 55 such ambigrammatic faces, and present them in a variety of different formats.

 ![](images/rex_whistler_16x9.jpg)